GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Side-Step
 Action or Reaction
 You may move up to 1 yard using one of your modes of movement, so long as you can move up to that distance using it.
+This can be in any direction traversable by that mode of movement.

 #### Sprint
 Action